luxinforreal/Ghost-Imaging-GIDC/README.md

 ## Plan
 - prepare the pytorch framwork for the GIDC and test the Imaging quality
-- prepare the GAN and the Extenion GAN Model to test the Imaging quality
+- prepare the GAN and the Extension GAN Model to test the Imaging quality
 - prepare the Cycle and Dual Network Construction to test the Imaging quality
+- use the present model construction to get the present solution to define the quality